first-line-outsourcing/flo.sls/README.md

       sls env -a $NAME -s $STAGE -d
       ```

 3. Use the following commands to store and encrypt variables in your YAML environment files.
-Note that variables are stored in the first file listed in `_envFiles_`.

   - Set a variable: